 In an attempt to remedy this I decided to start setting myself little challenges on some of the sites, all points based and I have to say I immediately started to see benefits to doing it.

 My first type of challenge is the most obvious one, writing answers that get upvoted and accepted.
 This is the easier of the two challenges but isn't as easy as just getting the question right.
-For example if you give a quick one sentence answer that will give the poster his answer quickly you may pick up an upvote from them and they may mark your question as the accepted answer.
+For example if you give a quick one sentence answer that will give the poster their [answer quickly](/respond-to-support-queries-quickly/) you may pick up an upvote from them and they may mark your question as the accepted answer.
 This is nice but has two draw backs.